Morpho Vault v2

 liquidityAdapter

-.
-A safety-focused role that can reactively reduce risk by deallocating funds, decreasing caps, or revoking pending timelocked actions.
+. - Sentinel: The safety-focused role that can reactively reduce risk by deallocating funds, decreasing caps, or revoking pending timelocked actions.

 Other Key Features